Namkyeong/Namkyeong.github.io/_pages/about.md

 - Graph Neural Networks (GNNs) for scientific discovery
 - Large Language Models (LLMs) for scientific discovery
 - LLM Agent Systems for scientific discovery

+📌 **I'm currently on the 2026 job market, looking for a research scientist and postdoctoral position in several countries.
+If you'd like to connect, please feel free to reach out!**